iamchika/pdsnd_github/readme.txt

 The last two columns are not available for Washington.

 Requirements
-It was required to explore the data to answer with some descriptive statistics for the following parameters in a specified city and/or time interval based on a user defined values.
+It was required to explore the data to answer some descriptive statistics for the following parameters in a specified city and/or time interval based on user defined values.
 The code should provide the user with an interactive response experience.
 The required parameters are:

 Most common month for travel
 Most common day of the week for travel